 Last year I took a stab at this.
 You can see my Floortime session with our son and sample self-reflect worksheet, as well as hear the reflection about the entire process in the 3-part podcast with DIR Expert Training Leader and psychologist, Andrea Davis, by clicking on the BLOG button above.

 This year, we provide a different example using the video from a few weeks ago where my husband and son are playing with water balloons.
-Here again is that video and also Dad’s self-reflection worksheet.
+Here is that video again but this time with Dad’s self-reflection worksheet.

 Reviewing the Video

 Rather than scrutinize mechanics or behaviour in ourselves, we want to instead focus on self-reflection in the form of curiosity like Dr. Davis talked about in the podcast.
-The self-reflection insights from the video above are outlined for you in the green box below, but first let’s point out what moments we can reflect on.
+The self-reflection insights from the video above are outlined for you below, but first let’s point out what moments we can reflect on.

-Matching the feedback from our DIR team to the flashing yellow asterisks * in the video
+Matching the feedback from our DIR/Floortime team to the flashing yellow asterisks * in the video

 Besides the feedback text that appears in the video, our team thought Dad had a fabulous Floortime session with our son.
 Our son was somewhat up-regulated from time to time.
 In other words, he was overly excited to the point of almost becoming dysregulated and unable to share attention with Dad.
 But Dad’s use of anticipation was a great tool to have the child feel the increased regulation and deal with it functionally.